adonath/scipy-2023-pydantic-tutorial/README.md

 # Building better data structures, APIs and configuration systems for scientific software using Pydantic

+This tutorial is an introduction to [Pydantic](https://pydantic.dev), a library for data validation and settings management using Python type annotations.
+Using a semi-realistic ML and / or scientific software pipeline scenario we demonstrate how Pydantic can be used to support type validations for scientific data structures, APIs and configuration systems.
+We show how the use of Pydantic in scientific and ML software leads to a more pleasant user experience as well as more robust and easier to maintain code.
+A minimum knowledge of Python type annotations, class definitions and data structures will be helpful for beginners but not required.

 Proposed Outline:

 ## I. Introduction (10 min) [Axel]